 * Although getting the fighter MiG-23s up to operational spec proved to be something of a trial, the attack MiG-23/27 appears to have matured fairly quickly.
 It was regarded as a sturdy and capable aircraft, with a very good availability rate and pleasantly low accident rate.
 In service, it was generally painted with disruptive camouflage topside and light blue-gray underneath.

 Combat service of the MiG-27 with the VVS was very limited.
 The main "mudfighter" in the Afghan war was the Sukhoi Su-17, and nobody saw good reason to complicate logistics by introducing a different type.
 The MiG-27 was finally deployed to Afghanistan in 1988, with a single air regiment stocked with 36 MiG-27Ms and 4 MiG-23UB two-seaters sent to Shinand Air Base, as something of a combat evaluation program.
 The MiG-27Ms were generally used in high-altitude bombing attacks up to the withdrawal of Soviet forces in early 1989.
 The conclusion of the tour was that the MiG-27 was reliable and its cockpit armor very much an asset, but that it was overkill in terms of its ability to carry warload and its technical sophistication -- strike missions by all attack fighters in the theater rarely carried more than about 1,000 kilograms (2,200 pounds) of ordnance, and smart munitions were rarely needed or used.
 The Su-17 could handily do the job.

 The MiG-27's GSh-6-30 cannon didn't prove particularly useful in practice.
 It was an impressive weapon in principle, with awesome hitting power and a thunderous sound described as more "felt" than "heard", but the recoil -- about 5.5 tonnes (6.05 tons) -- still had a tendency to inflict damage on the aircraft.
-The rate of fire was reduced to 4,000 rounds a minute but it didn't help much.
-Landing lights almost always broke after firing, so on weapons training flights the lights were simply pulled out and the sockets capped off; landings at night after such flights had to be made on floodlit runways.
+The rate of fire was reduced to 4,000 rounds a minute, but that didn't help much.
+Landing lights almost always broke after firing, so on weapons training flights the lights were simply pulled out, and the sockets capped off; landings at night after such flights had to be made on floodlit runways.
 Firing more than about 30 rounds in a burst was asking for trouble from overheating and "cooking off" of rounds in the firing chamber.
 The weapon was a maintenance hog, in particular being prone to corrosion.
-It seems that the GSh-30 twin-barreled 30 millimeter cannon, used on the Sukhoi Su-25 close-support aircraft, might have been a better fit.
+It seems that the GSh-30 twin-barreled 30-millimeter cannon, used on the Sukhoi Su-25 close-support aircraft, might have been a better fit.

 Since the MiG-23BN was a popular export machine, it saw plenty of combat service in foreign air arms, fighting for the pro-Soviet Afghan, Libyan, Algerian, and Angolan governments -- with the Angolans initially using Cuban pilots and later mercenaries.
 The Iraqis were particularly enthusiastic users of the type, flying it in attacks against Kurdish insurgents during the 1970s and against the Iranians in the next decade.
 The Indian Air Force has used their attack Floggers in the fighting with separatists in the provinces of Jammu & Kashmir, with one lost in an accident.
 The IAF finally phased the MiG-23BN out in 2009.

 Some MiG-27s were used for trials in the 1980s, for example one fitted with an arresting hook to investigate carrier landing system technology -- though it was used for ground tests only, snagging a cable after a fast taxi.
 There was an idea to develop a MiG-23 carrier fighter, but it didn't happen.
 Following the collapse of the Soviet Union, the VVS MiG-27 fleet was retired in the early 1990s as an economy measure, the service intending to standardize on the Sukhoi Su-24 and Su-25 for the attack role.
-Some have questioned the wisdom of this decision, claiming the MiG-27 was a highly cost-effective strike platform, but in any case the MiG-27s ended up being scrapped or rotting away off the flight line.
+Some have questioned the wisdom of this decision, claiming the MiG-27 was a highly cost-effective strike platform, but in any case the MiG-27s ended up being scrapped, or rotting away off the flight line.

 A number of post-Soviet states inherited MiG-27s after the breakup of the USSR, with Kazakhstan using the type as a day fighter, armed with R-60M / AA-8 Aphid AAMs.
-The Ukraine ended up with about 49 MiG-27s; they didn't fly in Ukrainian service, but seven were sold to Sri Lanka in 2000:2001, the sales package even including Ukrainian pilots to fly them.
+Ukraine ended up with about 49 MiG-27s; they didn't fly in Ukrainian service, but seven were sold to Sri Lanka in 2000:2001, the sales package even including Ukrainian pilots to fly them.
 The MiG-27s were promptly put into service fighting Tamil Tiger insurgents.
-One MiG-27 was destroyed in a ground attack in 2001, and two others were lost in accidents.
+One MiG-27 was destroyed in a ground attack in 2001, with two others lost in accidents.

 Attack Floggers have been evaluated by Western air forces.
 The US bought a set of MiG-23BNs from Egypt in the early 1980s and used them for flight evaluation and in "dissimilar air combat training (DACT)".
-A Cuban pilot defected to Florida in a MiG-23BN in 1991, though the fate of this aircraft is unclear.
+A Cuban pilot defected to Florida in a MiG-23BN in 1991; the fate of this aircraft is unclear.